zejacobi/highcharts-export-server/README.md

 sudo pm2 startup ubuntu
 ```

+Please remember to install any fonts you plan to use.
+Phantom.js bugs prevent the use of fonts from CDNs, so all
+necessary fonts must be available locally.
+Currently Roboto Condensed is necessary for the images that go out in
+emails.
+You can get it (on ubuntu) with `sudo apt-get install fonts-roboto`.

 ### API
 After starting the converter server, it will listen for `POST` request.
-You can use the same parameters as for command line usage, but wrap them in a JSON structure.
+You can use the same parameters as for
+command line usage, but wrap them in a JSON structure.

 Here is an example of a valid request, given a JSON body in some file: